kishwarshafin/pepper/docs/misc/pepper_methods.md

 Following is a description of the updated method:

 ### Step 1: PEPPER
-The first step of the pipeline can now identify SNPs and INDELs. `PEPPER` module calls variants using the following steps:
+The first step of the pipeline identifies SNP and INDEL candidates. `PEPPER` module calls variants using the following steps:

 i) `make_images`: This step creates summary of potential candidate variants.
 * We take all reads with mapping quality above `--pepper_min_mapq`.